 The bill introduces the Foreign Adversary and Terrorist Agent Registration Act, which aims to improve transparency regarding the activities of agents representing adversary nations and foreign terrorist organizations in Nebraska.
-It establishes definitions for key terms and mandates that individuals acting as agents of these entities register with the Attorney General, providing detailed information about their business activities and any agreements with foreign principals.
-The bill also imposes civil penalties for violations of registration requirements and prohibits certain companies from receiving state benefits, while enhancing regulations on genetic sequencing activities in medical and research facilities.
+It establishes definitions for key terms and requires these agents to file a registration statement with the Attorney General, detailing their business activities, agreements with foreign principals, and financial contributions received.
+The bill also imposes civil penalties for violations of registration requirements and restricts certain companies from receiving state benefits if they are associated with foreign adversaries.
+Additionally, it mandates that agents provide a conspicuous statement when disseminating political propaganda and submit their registration statements for public inspection.

 Statutes affected: Introduced: 49-1480, 73-901, 73-903, 73-905, 73-906